KilianDeBock/Free3Dm/content/products/pens/3DPenDescription.content.md

+﻿# 3D Pen
-﻿Create 3D projects without software or files!
+Create 3D projects without software or files!
 With a 3D Pen you can draw and create 3D doodles on any flat surface.
 Draw and connect material in mid-air to create unique 3D master pieces.

 **Difficulty Level**: Beginner